fwallacevt/redis-heartbeat-lock/docs/usage.rst

     # Use the context manager to hold a lock while doing work, refreshing every `period` seconds
     async with redis_heartbeat_lock.ContextManager(period=1.0, redis=redis) as _:
+        try:
             # Do some stuff
-        pass
+            raise Exception("Something failed")
+        except Exception as e:
+            # Handle any errors.
+This includes logging, saving, raising the error up, etc.
+            print(f"My task failed with {str(e)})
+            raise e